AmosNimos/Xstaller/README.md

 <!--  Unrar might also be of use, but seem to be non-free, so on debian it won't be on the default apt repository. -->

+> Advice for new user: To use the following commands open the "bash terminal emulator" (The __Terminal__ application.), then paster the command you wish to use, once your ready to excecute it, press enter to lunch your command, then lastly wait for it to complete it's execution, once done you can close the terminal.
+> For more information on a command simply use the __man__ command followed by the command in question, it will display a __manual__ of said command if it recognise it.

 # Install my bashrc
 ~~~
 cd && rm ~/.bashrc && cd ~/ && wget "https://raw.githubusercontent.com/AmosNimos/bashrc/main/.bashrc"